bhadreshpsavani/CVNDNotes/readme.md

 * SmoothL1Loss: For Small Error uses MSELoss and for High loss uses L1Loss

+## Region Proposal : ##
+generate regions only for the area that might be object

 #### R-CNN : ####
-R-CNN are used in Tracking(Detecting and Recognizing) Object in Motion
+R-CNN are used in Tracking(Detecting and Recognizing) Object in Motion process each region individually
+Slow

 #### Fast R-CNN ####
+Process image only once through convoution layer and then selectively process other region ROIPooling
+Train fast compare to RCNN
+Slower for test images
+still looks at unwanted images

 #### FasterR-CNN ####
+Idea is to decrease time to form regional proposal
+Has seperate Regional Proposal Network for this purpose This Regions goes under binary classification of object/Non Object Fastest compare to earlier networks